sgorgun/abstract-classes-upskill/README.md

 ## Task Details

-- Create the types that prepresent vehicle types `Vehicle`, `Taxi`, `Bus`, `DeliveryTruck` for calculate tolls to manage peak time traffic.
-Pricing depends on
+- Implement a vehicle type hierarchy for pricing and toll calculation to manage vehicle traffic in a major metropolitan area during peak hours.
+- Pricing depends on
-   - vehicle type;
+   - the vehicle type - base toll;
-   - the number of occupants in the vehicle;
+   - the number of passengers for the passenger vehicles or weight category for trucks;
-   - on the time and the day of the week.
+   - the time and the week day of the traffic.

    <details>
    <summary>